Strictly atomic modules in definable categories: Strictly atomic modules

-\begin{cor} \marginpar{dualnegisolfp} If $A$ is a finitely presented $R$-module then every indecomposable direct summand of its dual $A^\ast$ (with respect to any suitable duality) is ${\cal D}$-neg-isolated where ${\cal D}$ is the definable category generated by $A^\ast$. \end{cor}
+\begin{cor} \marginpar{dualnegisolfp} If $A$ is a finitely presented $R$-module, $S$ is its endomorphism ring and $E$ is a minimal injective cogenerator of $S\mbox{-}{\rm Mod}$, then every indecomposable direct summand of the dual $A^\ast = {\rm Hom}_S(A,E)$ is ${\cal D}$-neg-isolated where ${\cal D}$ is the definable category generated by $A^\ast$. \end{cor}

-We already know, by \cite[3.5]{MehPre}, that any (nonzero) dual module $M^\ast$ has `enough' neg-isolated, in particular indecomposable, direct summands.
-The result above says that, for a strictly ${\cal D}$-atomic module, {\em every} indecomposable direct summand is neg-isolated.
-There can, however, be superdecomposable direct summands (nonzero direct summands with no indecomposable direct summand), as the following example illustrates.
+We already know, by \cite[3.5]{MehPre}, that the dual module $M^\ast$ has `enough' neg-isolated, in particular indecomposable, direct summands.
+The theorem \ref{dualnegisol} above says that, for a strictly ${\cal D}$-atomic module, and for the specific type of duality chosen above, {\em every} indecomposable direct summand is neg-isolated.
+There can however, as the following example illustrates, be superdecomposable direct summands of the dual of a finitely presented module, where a module is said to be {\bf superdecomposable} if it is nonzero and has no indecomposable direct summand.

+\begin{example} Let $R$ be a simple, non-artinian, von Neumann regular ring; the regularity condition implies that every embedding between $R$-modules is pure and hence that the pure-injectives are exactly the injectives.
+The module (left or right) $R$ has no uniform submodules (see \cite[7.3.19]{PreNBK}) so its injective hull is superdecomposable.